open-telemetry/opentelemetry-specification/specification/error-handling.md

 # Error handling in OpenTelemetry

-OpenTelemetry is a library that will in many cases run in a context of customer app performing non-essential from app business logic perspective operations.
+OpenTelemetry generates telemetry data to help users monitor application code.
+In most cases, the work that the library performs is not essential from the perspective of application business logic.
+We assume that users would prefer to lose telemetry data rather than have the library significantly change the behavior of the instrumented application.

-OpenTelemetry SDK also can be enabled via platform extensibility mechanisms and potentially only enabled in runtime.
-Which makes the use of SDK non-obvious for the end user and sometimes even outside of the application developer control.
+OpenTelemetry may be enabled via platform extensibility mechanisms, or dynamically loaded at runtime.
+This makes the use of the library non-obvious for end users, and may even be outside of the application developer's control.

-This makes some unique requirements for OpenTelemetry error handling practices.
+This makes for some unique requirements with respect to error handling.

 ## Basic error handling principles

-OpenTelemetry SDK must not throw or leak unhandled or user unhandled exceptions.
+OpenTelemetry implementations MUST NOT throw unhandled exceptions at run time.

-1. APIs must not throw unhandled exceptions when the API is used incorrectly by the end user.
-Smart defaults should be used so that the SDK generally works.
+1. API methods must not throw unhandled exceptions when used incorrectly by end users.
+   The API and SDK SHOULD provide safe defaults for missing or invalid arguments.
-   For instance, name like `empty` MUST be used when `null` value was passed as a span name.
-Instead of throwing `NullReferenceException`.
+   For instance, a name like `empty` may be used if the user passes in `null` as the span name argument during `Span` construction.

-2. SDK must not throw unhandled exceptions for configuration errors.
-Wrong configuration file, environment variables or config settings received from Agent MUST NOT bring the entire process down.
+2. The API or SDK may _fail fast_ and cause the application to fail on initialization, e.g. because of bad user config or a environment, but MUST NOT cause the application to fail at run time, e.g. due to dynamic config settings received from the Agent.

-3. SDK must not throw unhandled exceptions for errors in their own operations.
+3. The SDK MUST NOT throw unhandled exceptions for errors in their own operations.
-   For examples, SDK MUST NOT crash process by throwing exception or causing `OutOfMemoryException` when telemetry receiving endpoint cannot be reached.
+   For example, an exporter should not throw an exception when it cannot reach the endpoint to which it sends telemetry data.

 ## Guidance